 Hi, I am a graduate from Columbia University with a B.A. in Mathematics as well as an M.A. in Philosophy.
 I have eight years of experience including one year as a tutor for the Brandeis University Philosophy department, and two years as a teaching assistant at Columbia.
-For the past six years I've been self-employed as a tutor and consultant, working with students at elite schools including Columbia, NYU, Princeton, Stuyvesant, Hunter, Bronx Science, Staten Island Technical, and more.
-Wha... [more]
+For the past six years I've been self-employed as a tutor and consultant, working with students at elite schools including Columbia, Cooper Union, NYU, Princeton, Stuyvesant, Hunter, Bronx Science, Staten Island Technical, an... [more]

 I have tutored Geometry more times than I can count!
 I have helped students become comfortable with proofs and constructions, which are often the topics which they find most challenging.
 I've also tutored college Math majors in Euclidean Geometry, as well as high school students working from concept-focused texts like those from Kay, Stillwell, and Kiselev.

 I've tutored the LSAT logical and analytical reasoning sections several times.
 I'm able to provide direct and clear explanations for which choice is the correct one, and why each of the others are false.
 I am also able to advise techniques for drawing diagrams on the logic games section, and well as general logical rules to help understand the arguments and constraints in each problem.